kwiksher/blog/kwik/Kwik.md

 # What is Kwik?
 <div style="text-align: right;">
-Naoya Yamamoto, Kwiksher LLP, July 2018
+Naoya Yamamoto Jan 2022
 </div>

 ```
-As of an Adobe photoshop extension, Kwik simplfies the creation of interactive,
-animated contents as apps for iOS, Android, HTML5, Mac&Windows computers.
+As of an Adobe photoshop extension, Kwik simplfies the creation of interactive storytelling apps for iOS, Android, HTML5, Mac&Windows computers.
-Kwik prdouces source codes and image assets for Corona SDK that builds application binaries.
+Kwik prdouces source codes and image assets for Solar2D game engine that builds application binaries.
 ```

->Corona SDK is a product of [Corona Labs Inc.](https://coronalabs.com/)
+>Solar2D is a a fully open source project https://solar2d.com/

 * App Development Extension for Photoshop.